-The specialized knowledge of the long cane and its techniques is unique to the profession of O&M. With appropriate O&M training, the long cane can provide individuals with visual impairments with information about objects, surface changes, and surface integrity in the immediate environment (Blasch, LaGrow, & De l'Aune, 1996).
-The long cane also serves as a means of identification of the user as a person with a visual impairment.
+The specialized knowledge of the long cane and its techniques is unique to the profession of O&M. With appropriate O&M instruction, the long cane can provide individuals with visual impairments with information about objects, surface changes, and surface integrity in the immediate environment (Blasch, LaGrow, & De l'Aune, 1996).
+The long cane also serves as a means of identification of its user as a person with a visual impairment.
 Long canes come in a variety of materials, lengths, and colors, and they have different features (e.g., folding, telescoping) and types of tips.
-O&M specialists prescribe an appropriate long cane for individuals while accounting for factors such as height, gait, walking speed, proprioceptive and tactile sensitivity, travel environments, and personal preferences.
+O&M specialists prescribe or recommend an appropriate long cane for individuals while accounting for factors such as height, gait, walking speed, proprioceptive and tactile sensitivity, travel environments, and personal preferences.
+O&M specialists may also recommend adaptive mobility devices for the specific needs of very young children or individuals with additional disabilities, as an alternative to the long cane or to facilitate transition to a long cane.

 O&M specialists teach techniques for using the long cane in a multitude of travel situations and environments.
-The methods used to maneuver the long cane in a specific situation depend on factors such as the type of ground surface being traversed, the traveler's need to locate landmarks, and the presence of stairs, obstacles, or narrow openings in the travel path.
+The methods used to maneuver the long cane in a specific situation depend on factors such as the type of ground surface being traversed, the individual's functional vision and need to locate landmarks, and the presence of stairs, obstacles, or narrow openings in the travel path.
 Long cane techniques include diagonal, two-point touch, constant contact, touch and drag, touch and slide, and three-point touch technique (Fazzi & Barlow, 2017; Jacobson, 2013).
 Long cane instruction also includes techniques for traversing congested areas, and navigating doors, curbs, stairs, elevators, and escalators.
-O&M specialists teach individuals with low vision how to maximize use of residual vision while using the long cane.
+O&M specialists teach individuals with low vision how to maximize use of functional vision while using the long cane.
+Instruction may also include adapted cane techniques for people who use other mobility devices (e.g., support canes, walkers, and wheelchairs).
 Through careful monitoring of individual progress, O&M specialists structure lessons in a manner that promotes overlearning of cane techniques and facilitates skill generalization across environments and situations.